• Skip to primary navigation

 Protein powder: A scoop of vanilla protein powder adds creaminess and also makes the smoothie more satisfying.
 Until now your mix is all simple carbs, but by getting some protein in there it helps up the “health” factor of your smoothie/popsicles.

 You can also add other ingredients per your preference: yogurt (Greek or regular), any liquid (I once used green tea for a smoothie), or different additives such as flaxseed, avocado or nut butters.
-If it tastes good in a smoothie, it’ll make a great smoothie popsicle!
+You can even try a weight gain smoothie to fill those pops with some healthy calories.

 hand holding a berry colored smoothie popsicle